 Workers in these and other industries could be hurt or even killed while doing work tasks.
 If this occurs, a Methuen workers’ compensation attorney should be consulted to help report your injury and make a claim for benefits through workers’ compensation.
-The Law Offices of Jeffrey S. Glassman can assist throughout the process of making a work injury claim.Methuen Workers Face Risks On the Job
+Jeffrey Glassman Injury Lawyers can assist throughout the process of making a work injury claim.Methuen Workers Face Risks on the Job

 Methuen is located in Essex County.
 As of the 2010 census, the population of Methuen was 47,255.
 The city was originally a part of Haverhill until early residents petitioned to form a new city.
 Methuen was officially incorporated in 1726 and was named for Sir Paul Methuen, who was a member of the King’s Privacy Council.

 Development of Methuen was heavily influenced by the growth in the industry during the 1800s.
 The Methuen Cotton Mill was constructed in the 1820s and hats and shoes were manufactured nearby.

 The city is bordered by Haverhill, North Andover, Lawrence, Andover, Dracut, Pelham, and Salem, New Hampshire.
 It is just 30 miles to the northwest of Boston and 25 miles to the southeast of Manchester, New Hampshire.
 The median income for families in the city is almost $60,000.

 Workers at all income levels deserve a safe place to work and employers should follow all regulations set by the Occupational Safety and Health Administration (OSHA).
 Unfortunately, some employers willfully or negligently fail to protect workers.